 The kit can be used to purify nucleic acids from a broad range of DNA and RNA viruses, and bacteria.
 However, kit performance is not guaranteed for each pathogen species and must be validated by the user.
 Magnetic-particle technology enables purification of high-quality nucleic acids that are free of proteins, nucleases, and other impurities.
 The purified nucleic acids are ready to use for highly sensitive detection in downstream assays, such as amplification, or other enzymatic reactions.
-EZ1 and EZ2 Connect instruments perform all steps of the purification procedure.
-For the purification of nucleic acids from urine, respiratory samples, whole blood, stool, and dried swabs, additional pretreatment protocols have been developed to be used prior to the purification procedure on the EZ1 and EZ2 Connect instruments.
-Up to 24 samples are processed in a single run using the EZ2 Connect.
+EZ1 instruments perform all steps of the purification procedure.
+For the purification of nucleic acids from urine, respiratory samples, whole blood, stool, and dried swabs, additional pretreatment protocols have been developed to be used prior to the purification procedure on the EZ1 instrument.
+Up to 6 samples are processed in a single run using the BioRobot EZ1 or EZ1 Advanced, or up to 14 samples are processed in a single run using the EZ1 Advanced XL.